Samuelk-Chase/CS3450-Software-Engineering/Design/TestFinalDraft.md

 These improvements will help us maintain high code quality, detect issues earlier, and ensure our app remains stable as it scales.

-This testing strategy is designed to give us confidence in our application's stability, performance, and overall user experience.
+This comprehensive testing strategy is designed to give us confidence in our application's stability, performance, and overall user experience.